 We know that all of this may seem too good to be true–but it’s not!
-You may have been warned by a neighbor or friend who claims to be the pool pro, that a fiberglass pool is not the way to go.
-But, the reality is, a lot of those naysayers are listening to myths and outdated misconceptions that simply are not true.
+You may have been warned away from fiberglass by someone who claims to be a pool pro, but, the reality is this…

+A lot of those naysayers are listening to myths and outdated misconceptions that simply are not true.
 Take a look at these common misconceptions about owning a fiberglass pool.

 The reality is that a fiberglass pool is no more likely to float than a vinyl liner pool.
 Any watertight object will float if there is more water under it than in it.
-Pools can only float when they are drained and the water under the pool exerts upward pressure because there is no water in the pool.
+Pools can only float when they are drained, and the water under the pool exerts upward pressure because there is no water in the pool.

 So why would you need to drain a pool?
 Concrete pools need frequent draining to remove cracks, acid wash, clean stains, and re-plaster the pool.
 Similarly, vinyl liner pools must be drained to replace or repair liners.

 But guess what?
 They never need resurfacing, so there is no need to drain the pool.
 That floating issue isn’t actually an issue at all.
 Don’t believe us?
 Take a look:

 And you have our word: Having installed hundreds of fiberglass pools in the ground, we have never had a pool float after installation.